CPK Insurance

 The main requirement is to work through a policy that is acceptable under Maine Bureau of Insurance oversight; actual coverage needs vary by industry and business size, so there is no single statewide minimum for all businesses.

-Gather a list of movable property, its values, where it travels, and whether it is stored offsite, then compare quotes from multiple carriers or an independent agent familiar with Maine businesses.
+Gather a list of movable property, its values, where it travels, and whether it is stored offsite, then compare quotes from multiple carriers or get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 Choose based on what moves most in your business: tools and equipment insurance for portable gear, goods in transit coverage for items being transported, and contractors equipment insurance for heavier job-site machinery.